Pure Saccharomyces boulardii powder

 |* Daily value not established|

-Small Scoop: 1 scoop (1 mL) 1-4 times daily with water, juice, food, or as directed by a healthcare professional.
-Large Scoop: 1 scoop (5 mL) 1 time daily with water, juice, food, or as directed by a healthcare professional.
+1 scoop up to 5 times daily with water, juice, food, or as directed by a healthcare professional.

 Free of the following common allergens: milk/casein, eggs, fish, shellfish, tree nuts, peanuts, wheat, gluten, soybeans, and corn.
 Contains no artificial colors, flavors, or preservatives.